Godot-Languages-Support/godot-lang-support/README.md

 ### By target platform
 - 🌍 Web
-- ⚡ On JIT restricted platforms (Consoles, iOS) *
+- ⚡ On JIT restricted platforms (Consoles, iOS)^

-* Consoles support is not available by default; an SDK and implementation are also needed.
+^Consoles support is not available by default; an SDK and implementation are also needed.

 ## 🏆🥇 Production ready
    These languages are documented and stable.